Louis Kalff “President” Desk Lamp

-Rare Philips lamp and occasionally for sale.
+This is a rare Philips lamp and it is occasionally for sale.
 This lamp has 2 switches, one for every light bulb.
 It can be used with a special bulb with two filaments, like the one in your car when you use your big lights (toggle switch).
 But these lamps are not longer for sale in an average shop.
 They were made in 25/60 watt or 40/100 watt.
 Fortunately, ordinary light bulbs can also be used.

 Koninklijke Philips N.V.